-Orders of protection (commonly referred to as restraining orders) are legal orders put in place by a judge, that restrict or limit the amount of contact a person can have with another person.
+Orders of protection (commonly referred to as restraining orders) are legal orders, put in place by a judge, that restrict or limit the amount of contact a person can have with another person.

 Morton College takes all existing orders of protection seriously.
 If you have an order of protection, protecting you from someone else, we ask that you please inform Campus Police so that they have it on record.
 This will help Morton College Police in case there is an issue with the offender.
-To do so, please email Campus Police at rodolfo.flores@morton.edu or stop by the Campus Police office.
+To do so, please email Police Sergeant Alberto Sanchez at alberto.sanchez@morton.edu or stop into the Campus Police office.

-Campus Police can always help explain the legal process for an order of protection.
+If you are having an issue with a person, Campus Police can help explain the legal process for obtaining an order of protection.